VictorRandomCode/zcpm/README.md

 by using command line options.
 This directory is where `zcpm` looks for the BDOS binary and also the (optional) BDOS symbol file.

-`runner` can either use simplistic input/output, or can be told to use a curses display.
-The simplistic display is simpler and faster, the curses display allows for running programs such as WordStar.
-This supports CP/M binaries which target a VT100 ("ANSI") console, so as long as you're running a CP/M binary of WordStar that has already been patched to support VT100, then `runner` can correctly render this via ncurses.
+`runner` can either use simplistic input/output, or can be told to use terminal emulation.
+The simplistic display is simpler and faster, the terminal emulation allows for running programs such as WordStar.
+This supports CP/M binaries which target a VT100 ("ANSI") console assuming that you're running a CP/M binary of WordStar that has been configured to support VT100.
+Initial support has been added for Televideo terminals, but this is incomplete.

+If your host terminal program supports ANSI terminals, then you may be able to get away with using the 'plain' terminal type, allowing the host terminal program to do any needed handling of VT100 sequences.
+Otherwise, selecting e.g. `--terminal=vt100` tells `zcpm` to translate any VT100 sequences to curses commands, allowing the CP/M display to correctly render on any host system that is supported by curses.

 The `debugger` makes use of the [replxx](https://github.com/AmokHuginnsson/replxx) library to make the debugger interface more usable.